seifsheikhelarab/walletwatch-api/README.md

 ### Configuration

-Edit files in `src/config/` to set up database, mail, logger, and other services as needed.
+Edit enviroment variables in `.env` to set up services as needed.

 ### Running the API